 However, the manual feed tray allows you to handle high standard and independent print media such as envelopes, labels, plain and card stock, etc.

-It is also the only model in our list that has a 50-sheet automatic document feeder.
+It is also the only model in our list with a 50-sheet automatic document feeder.

 The ADF will save time by speeding up and dealing automatically with multifunctions.